 The ride is also pretty spectacular as you’ll go through a mountain tunnel.
 I cannot tell you how many times I’ve been amazed at the technology in the Swiss mountains and the heights we are able to get thanks to it.

 If by now you are concerned about time and how long seeing all this will take, don’t be!
-We did the Gornergrat train ride, the hike down to Riffelberg and Rothorn all in 1 day.
+We did the Gornergrat train ride and the hike down to Riffelberg and Rothorn all in 1 day.

 6. Hike the 5 Lakes Trail